-and we point out that the right-hand side of~\eqref{eq0} can be estimated in terms of the two independent contact processes~$\zeta_t^1$ and~$\zeta_t^2$, which is the key to proving the first estimate. \\ In the estimates that follow, $c,C$ and~$D$ represent universal, positive constants and $c, C$ may get smaller, respectively, larger from step to step.
+In the estimates that follow, $c,C$ and~$D$ are positive constants and $c, 1/C$ may get smaller from step to step.
 By monotonicity of the contact process, for~$i = 1,2$, the set of occupied sites~$\{x : \zeta_t^i (x) = 1 \}$ is dominated by the pure birth process in which particles do not die and give birth onto neighboring sites at rate~$\lambda_{i0}$, so the advance of type~$i$ into uncharted territory grows like at most~$\poisson (\lambda_{i0} \,t)$.
 In particular,

 and applying a standard large deviations estimate, we get

 Also, for each~$t > 0$,